To build a great company, you need to hire great people. As David Ogilvy said,

 How Sapiengraph Can Help You?

 Since an executive search firm is expensive, reaching out to network and hiring a sourcer might be your go-to solution.
-But they are a very slow process.
+But they're a very slow process.
 You might miss out on a huge executive candidate pool.
-Instead of waiting and hoping for weeks for the right person to come, why not actively search for them with Sapiengraph?

 How to Find Your Ideal Executive Candidates And Their Emails With Sapiengraph in Under 5 Minutes?

-Person Search Formula
+1. Person Search Formula

 Let's say you want to search for CHROs in the US who have worked at the position for more than 4 years.